 No, if you erase your old phone, that will not affect your new phone.
 However, if you do not back up your old phone, you will not be able to restore your data on the new phone.
 This is because the new phone checks your Google account for any backups, and if it does not find any, it will not prompt you to restore your data.

-That is how you wipe your Android phone before selling it.
-The methods above will ensure your data does not go into others’ hands when the phone goes away.
+That is how you wipe your Android phone completely before selling it.
+The steps above will ensure your data does not go into others’ hands when the phone goes away.
 Feel free to share your tips with us and leave your comments below.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >